ReiRyghts/wfrsb.github.io/_Jordas-Verdict/frost.md

 * * *

-## Role: Your role as frost is to keep an eye on everyone’s overshield, especially those without antiserum injectors.
+## Role: Your role as frost is to keep an eye on everyone’s health, especially those without antiserum injectors.

 ## Build notes

-* Range is the most important stat in the build, since the amount of overshields is affected by how many enemies you damage with your avalanche.
+* Range is the most important stat in the build, since the amount of armor is affected by how many enemies you damage with your avalanche.
-* Strength is also a key stat since the overshields also scale from it.
+* Strength is also a key stat since the armor also scales from it.
 * Duration isn’t too relevant here, your main goal is to keep everyone alive and not really freeze the enemies for long periods of time.
-* Efficiency and flow will help you when you need to cast repeatedly.
+* Efficiency and Flow will help you when you need to cast repeatedly.

 ## Tactics

 * Equip a sentinel with animal instinct or an enemy radar aura (for easier spotting of large enemy groups).
 * Make sure to make every cast count, basically, look for the largest group of enemies (that is close to your allies) before casting.
+* Frost globes wil slow the infested entering them and can be useful if your team is getting swarmed.
+You can and should destroy Frost Globes with your first power when their use has passed.